Viper7000/SLS-RF-star-CC2652P/README.md

 ## Appearance of the finished and assembled board
 <img src="img/LED4.jpg" style="height:400px;"> <img src="img/LED5.jpg" style="height:400px;">

-For the final assembly, I connected the PSU to a board transition using wires.
+For the final assembly, I connected the PSU to a board-to-board connector using wires.
 To connect to the 220 power, I made two semi-tubes from pieces of copper foil and put them on 220V power pins.
 Soldered with wires.
 Here's what happened.

 ## Installing the power board
 <img src="img/LED6.jpg" style="width:600px;">